Sometimes you have to make an exception.

 Now there’s obviously a difference between investing in a distressed industry that is experiencing a cyclical decline versus an industry that is going extinct.
 Once the issues that are plaguing the sector work themselves out, for example: high interest rates creating a shortage of readily available capital, then the industry will bounce back.

-(Actually, investing in cyclical stocks is much more nuanced but you can find investments that can reliably generate nice consistent profits year after year)
+(Actually, investing in a cyclical stock is much more nuanced but you can find investments that can reliably generate nice consistent profits year after year)

 Other times a firm suffers a reputational hit that also punishes their stock price.
 For instance, British Petroleum suffered greatly, and rightly so, when news of the oil spill in the Gulf of Mexico broke – an event that saw millions of barrels of oil deposited into the waters of the Gulf.
 In the months following the spill, British Petroleum saw its share price cut in half, dropping from $60 a share to under $30.